paulxiep/portfolio/portfolio-rag-chat/README.md

 This is my first LLM-era portfolio project.
 The AI coding assistant has changed the portfolio game.

-This project was (with planned Shuttle deployment removed) completed within 1 day.
-I'm starting to question what kind of problems I should solve to both be useful, add new skills and have some level of challenge.
+This project's functional core engine was completed within 1 day.
+The expansion plan in underway on code embeddings side, called `code-raptor`.

 **There'll be updates to improve ingestion** but the core engine are now functional.